mammaddrik/GarbageGoober/README.md

 After installing the script, you can choose two options from the script:<br>

 1. It is for Random trash:
     >**Note:** It moves in four directions and does not leave the screen and displays the state of the room at any moment.
-    <br>You can specify the location of GarbageGoober.
+You can specify the location of GarbageGoober.

     ![Random.png](https://i.postimg.cc/YSQgFCQz/Random.png)